mikeroyal/PHP-Guide/README.md

 # PHP Tools and Frameworks

+[Visual Studio Code](https://code.visualstudio.com/) is a code editor redefined and optimized for building and debugging modern web and cloud applications.

+[Code Server](https://coder.com/) is a tool that allows you to run [VS Code](https://code.visualstudio.com/) on any machine anywhere and access it in the browser.

 [PhpStorm](https://www.jetbrains.com/phpstorm/) is a professional PHP IDE developed by Jet Brains for working with Symfony, Laravel, Drupal, WordPress, Laminas, Magento, Joomla!, CakePHP, Yii, and other frameworks.

 [Laravel](https://laravel.com/) is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.

+[PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) is a high performance PHP language server packed full of essential features for productive PHP development in Visual Studio Code.

 [PHP Tools for Visual Studio/VS Code](https://www.devsense.com/en) is a an extension that turn Visual Studio into a powerful PHP development environment.